BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Introduction

 In this paper, we investigate the problem of Byzantine-robust federated learning with compression, simultaneously considering Byzantine-robustness and communication efficiency.
-We first analyze a vanilla combination of compressed SGD and geometric median-based robust aggregation, and theoretically point out that it suffers from both stochastic and compression noise in the presence of Byzantine attacks.
-This observation motivates us to propose a novel algorithm, named as BROADCAST (Byzantine-RObust Aggregation with gradient Difference Compression And STochastic variance reduction), to reduce both stochastic and compression noise.
-On one hand, we adopt the stochastic average gradient algorithm (SAGA) \cite{defazio2014saga} to gradually eliminate the inner variations of regular workers.
-On the other hand, we apply the gradient difference compression \cite{mishchenko2019distributed,horvath2019stochastic} to reduce the compression noise.
-Our contributions are summarized as follows: \begin{itemize} \item Our work is among the first of jointly considering Byzantine-robust aggregation and gradient compression in federated learning.
-Compared to the gradient norm thresholding scheme \cite{ghosh2019communication} that removes a predefined fraction of compressed messages, our proposed algorithm does not need any prior knowledge about the number of Byzantine workers. \item We theoretically point out that a vanilla combination of compressed SGD and geometric median-based robust aggregation suffers from both stochastic and compression noise in the presence of Byzantine attacks, emphasizing the importance of reducing noise to Byzantine-robustness. \item We prove that the proposed algorithm reaches a neighborhood of the optimal solution at a linear convergence rate, and the asymptotic learning error is in the same order as that of the state-of-the-art uncompressed method \cite{wu2020federated}. \end{itemize}
+For Byzantine-robust aggregation rules, the noise introduced by compressing the local stochastic gradients significantly weakens their ability to defend against Byzantine attacks.
+To theoretically justify this claim, we compare the attacks-free compressed stochastic gradient descent (SGD) and its vanilla combination with geometric median-based robust aggregation under Byzantine attacks.
+We show that even with unbiased compressors, the Byzantine-robust compressed SGD still suffers from the compression noise.
+This observation illustrates the necessity of reducing the compression noise in the presence of Byzantine attacks.
+In addition, the stochastic noise caused by selecting random samples to compute the local stochastic gradients also brings difficulties to handling Byzantine attacks \cite{wu2020federated,khanduri2019byzantine,karimireddy2020learning}.
+To address these issues, we propose a novel algorithm, termed as BROADCAST (Byzantine-RObust Aggregation with gradient Difference Compression And STochastic variance reduction), to reduce both compression and stochastic noise.
+To be specific, we apply gradient difference compression \cite{mishchenko2019distributed,horvath2019stochastic} to reduce the compression noise, and adopt the stochastic average gradient algorithm (SAGA) \cite{defazio2014saga} to gradually eliminate the inner variations of regular workers.
+Our contributions are summarized as follows: \begin{itemize} \item Our work is among the first attempts to jointly consider Byzantine-robust aggregation and compression in federated learning.
+Compared with gradient norm thresholding \cite{ghosh2021communication} that removes a predefined fraction of compressed messages, our proposed algorithm does not need any prior knowledge about the fraction of Byzantine workers as long as it is smaller than $\frac{1}{2}$. \item We theoretically point out that compared with attacks-free compressed SGD, the Byzantine-robust compressed SGD seriously suffers from the compression noise under Byzantine attacks, emphasizing the necessity of reducing compression noise to enhance Byzantine-robustness. \item We prove that the proposed algorithm reaches a neighborhood of the optimal solution at a linear convergence rate, and the asymptotic learning error is in the same order as that of the state-of-the-art uncompressed method \cite{wu2020federated}. \end{itemize}